 If we want to reverse diminished life outcomes for males—including those with ADHD and other developmental disabilities—perhaps we should get serious about the science and the statistics.

-This video ran across my Facebook feed today.
-I speak only “tourist Spanish” but I think the printed words (Aqui el motivo por el que la Igualdad de genero nunca padra ser una realidad) say this, according to Google Translate: Here is the reason why Gender Equality could never be a reality.
+This video ran across my Facebook feed today (click on the image to view).
+I speak only “tourist Spanish” so I turned to Google Translate: Aqui el motivo por el que la Igualdad de genero nunca podra ser una realidad translates as Here is the reason why Gender Equality could never be a reality.

-An ADHD advocate in Spain translates the voiceover as roughly saying, “Here the evidence of differences between boys and girls in motor coordination skills.”
+An ADHD advocate in Spain translated the voiceover for me, as roughly saying, “Here the evidence of differences between boys and girls in motor coordination skills.”

 Staggering Statistics: Boys Vs. Girls